aayza/CS454-Data-Smuggling/readme.md

 ## Encoding a message into an image

-1. Run the python file called `simple_encoding_cli.py`
+1. Run the python file called `encoding_cli.py`
-2. In the CLI, enter a string message payload using only ASCII characters, e.g. "CAT", it's best to keep this simple for the exercise
+2. In the CLI, enter the string message you would like to encode using only ASCII characters, e.g. "CAT" :)
 3. Select the number of least significant bits you want to encode (between 1 and 4), the default is 1
 4. Select a 24-bit BMP image by typing in a number (32-bit is unsupported), there is a simple 16 pixel image called test.bmp at the very minimum
    * Only small images are supported, recommended maximum resolution of 160 * 160 pixels